We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Lys Noir 2014

-Lys Noir is a popular perfume by Isabey for women and was released in 2014.
+A popular perfume by Isabey for women, released in 2014.
 The scent is floral-sweet.
 The longevity is above-average.
 It is being marketed by Panouge.

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.